Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Discussion

-\textbf{G\&R model predictions align with experimental evidence linking collagen degradation to ventricular dilatation.} Collectively, our results demonstrate that although myocyte mass growth is the predominant driver of ventricular dilatation at the organ level, collagen degradation not only accommodates dilatation but also promotes further myocyte hypertrophy.
-Experimentally, rodent and large-animal models suggest that interstitial collagen loss exacerbates myocyte elongation VO, irrespective of the mode of induction, e.g., aortocaval fistula and mitral regurgitation \citep{Perry2002AngiotensinDog, Spinale2007MyocardialFunction, Ryan2007, Corporan2018}.
-In their work, \citep{Ryan2007} combined LV chamber, cardiomyocyte, and interstitial collagen analyses to assess myocardial changes in aortocaval fistula-induced volume overload.
-They quantified chronic collagen degradation occurring in the first 5 weeks of 30\% loss and measured that volume overload induced a myocyte elongation of 9\% and 18\% at the 8- and 15-week after induction of volume overload.
-Furthermore, they demonstrated that early collagen degradation, occurring within the first weeks post VO, is the primary G\&R mechanism for ventricular dilatation at an early stage, while myocyte adaptation is secondary.
+Altogether, our results demonstrate that although myocyte mass growth is the predominant driver for ventricular dilatation at the organ level, collagen degradation not only accommodates dilatation but also promotes further myocyte hypertrophy.
+Experimentally, rodent and large animal models suggest that interstitial collagen loss exacerbates myocyte elongation, irrespective of the mode of induction, e.g., aortocaval fistula and mitral regurgitation \citep{Perry2002AngiotensinDog, Spinale2007MyocardialFunction, Ryan2007, Corporan2018}.
+In their work, \citep{Ryan2007} combined LV chamber, cardiomyocyte, and interstitial collagen analyses to assess myocardial changes in aortocaval fistula-induced VO.
+They quantified chronic collagen degradation occurring in the first five weeks of 30\% loss and measured that a myocyte elongation of 9\% and 18\% at the eight and 15 weeks after VO induction.
+Furthermore, they demonstrated that early collagen degradation, within the first weeks post-VO, is the primary G\&R mechanism for ventricular dilatation at an early stage, while myocyte adaptation is secondary.
 Our results are in good agreement with the chronic myocyte and collagen mass changes reported in the aforementioned study.
-Notably, \cite{Ryan2007} reported an acute significant dilatation within the first week - $20\%$ change in end-systolic dimension- attributed solely to collagen degradation.
-Our model instead predicts that chronic collagen degradation contributes little to ventricular dilatation.
-However, our simulations neglect the acute collagen decrease of 75\% that occurs immediately after the onset of volume overload—within the first days—and instead focus on chronic adaptation over weeks.
-This explains why, compared to their findings, we observe reduced end-diastolic cavity volumes during the early weeks.
+Notably, \cite{Ryan2007} reported an acute significant dilatation within the first week, $20\%$ change in end-systolic dimensions, attributed solely to collagen degradation.
+Contrarily, our model predicts that chronic collagen degradation contributes little to ventricular dilatation.
+However, our simulations neglect the acute collagen decrease of 75\% that occurs immediately after the onset of VO, within the first days, and instead focus on chronic adaptation over weeks.
+This explains that, compared to their findings, we observe reduced end-diastolic cavity volumes during the early weeks.
 To date, no longitudinal studies have examined the relationship between myocyte and collagen sub-processes induced by VO in humans.
 Recently, \citep{Ahmed2022InterstitialRegurgitation} performed cardiac magnetic resonance in a cohort of 55 patients, complemented by biopsies obtained during mitral valve surgery.
-Their findings align with animal studies, confirming that loss of endomysial collagen is a root cause of increased passive compliance and ventricular sphericity.
+Their findings align with animal studies, confirming that loss of endomysial collagen is a root cause of increased compliance and ventricular sphericity.
 With these observations, we emphasize the need for longitudinal investigations that integrate histological and imaging techniques to quantify both collagen and myocyte mass changes and to assess their contributions to acute and chronic alterations in VO \cite{SahliCostabal2019MultiscaleFailure,Peirlinck2019}.